 Don’t worry; it’s not as terrible as it sounds.
 In fact, it’s a lot better than the alternative, which is stressing about money when you should be enjoying your college experience.
 The boring but important and practical truth is that learning to budget when you’re in college sets you up for success in the future.

 If you’re not yet financially literate, though, the whole idea of coming up with a college monthly budget might seem overwhelming.
+How do you pay for essential monthly expenses while also experiencing the college lifestyle you’ve been waiting to for so many years while you were living at home?
+And, uhh, how do you not overspend and subsist only on sodium-laden ramen soups all semester long?
+Luckily, we went ahead and broke down step-by-step instructions any budgeting novice will be able to implement into their daily routine.
 So, here are some important points to keep in mind as you build your budget.

 What are some typical college student living expenses?